Stationary states of an active Brownian particle in a harmonic trap: The Fokker-Planck equation and its solution

 where $d^d\hat{\bf u}$ symbolically represents the angular integration in $d$ dimensions.
 After integrating Eq.~\ref{eq:stationaryFPE} over $\hat{\bf u}$, $\Phi({\bf r})$ is found to satisfy the equation

 where

 is the effective probability current for the position variable, and

-is the position-dependent average of the unit propulsion vector.
-From the radial symmetry of the potential, it follows that $K_{\phi}=0$, which, when used in Eq.~\ref{eq:new} leads to the conclusion that $K_r=0$ (since there are no sources or sinks for particles anywhere).
+is the conditional expectation of the unit propulsion vector.
+From the symmetry of the potential, it follows that the tangential component $K_{\phi}=0$, which, when used in Eq.~\ref{eq:new} leads to the conclusion that the radial component $K_r=0$ as well (since there are no sources or sinks for particles anywhere).
 We thus conclude that ${\bf K}({\bf r})=0$ identically.
 The radial symmetry of the potential also implies that